 Historians looking back on these crazy years—if they’re allowed honesty—will be convinced D/S/Cs no longer sought to represent America and Americans, but illegal aliens, criminals, and any and everyone, foreign or domestic, that wished America harm.
-Many of them believe Barack Obama, despite ignoring the American flag and honoring Che Guevara, was not sufficiently socialist.
-Many believe a tragically decompensating Joe Biden not sufficiently leftist.
-They aim to make up for lost opportunities and time, and they no longer intend to play by any rules.
+Many of them believe Barack Obama, despite ignoring the American flag and honoring Che Guevara and the communist Cuban regime, was not sufficiently socialist/communist.
+Today, many believe a tragically and rapidly failing Joe Biden not sufficiently socialist/communist.
+They no longer even pretend he’s a “moderate.”
+They aim to make up for lost opportunities and time.
+Nothing restrains them, not honor, law nor decency.

-But even as D/S/Cs conspire against liberty, normal Americans know world without America, an America strong and vibrant, confident in the right and with the wisdom to see the right, and willing to pay any price, to make any sacrifice, to bear any burden for the cause of liberty, is a terrible, ugly and doomed place.
+But even as D/S/Cs conspire against liberty, normal Americans know a world without America, an America strong and vibrant, with the wisdom to see the right, confident in it, and willing to pay any price, to make any sacrifice, to bear any burden for the cause of liberty, is a terrible, ugly and doomed world.

 Consider these words from President Donald Trump, speaking at the 2017 Celebrate Freedom Rally honoring our veterans.
 Consider, and decide who truly speaks for liberty:

 Since the signing of the Declaration of Independence 241 years ago, America always affirmed that liberty comes from our creator.
 Our rights are given to us by God, and no earthly force can ever take those rights away.
 That is why my administration is transferring power out of Washington and returning that power back where it belongs to the people.